Real World Science & Mathematics 2014

-Teachers in grades 3-6 throughout NY State (must be elementary certified)
+New York State Teachers of grades 5 & 6 (must be elementary certified)

-A weeklong series of interactive workshops in life science, earth science, physical science, nature study, literacy and math for elementary teachers in real world applications of science and mathematics concepts.
-Participants in these workshops will have the opportunity to learn about and explore some of the connections that exist between their classroom instruction and the world beyond the classroom.
+A weeklong series of interactive workshops in physical science, math, earth science, botany and literacy for elementary teachers in real world applications of science and mathematics concepts.
+Participants in this workshop will have the opportunity to learn about and explore some of the connections that exist between their classroom instruction and the world beyond the classroom.

 WHERE Center for Science and Mathematics Education (CESAME), Stony Brook University, Stony Brook, NY WHEN

 The program will enhance pedagogical content knowledge in science and mathematics for elementary teachers.
-Participating teachers will work with members of the Stony Brook faculty and other professionals to explore Real World applications that support content in the NY State Core Curriculum for Elementary Science and the P-12 Common Core Learning Standards for Mathematics.
+Participating teachers will work with members of the Stony Brook faculty and other professionals to explore Real World applications that support content in the Common Core Learning Standards for Mathematics, NY State Core Curriculum for Elementary Science and the Next Generation Science Standards.
 Interactive activities and discussions will address approaches that can be used to incorporate the activities and field experiences into topics taught throughout the year.

 Contact Judy Nimmo at 631-632-9750 or firstname.lastname@example.org

 December 4: Astronomy Open Night - "Supermassive black holes: the most powerful and ancient objects in the University" (Dr. Takamitsu Tanaka)

 December 11: Physics Open Night - "Chirality: from ancient Egypt to tomorrow's technologies" (Dr. Dmitri Kharzeev)